Pet Loss ~ Memories for Life

 If you're experiencing brain fog, forgetfulness, confusion, and feeling as if you've lost some memories of your sweet one, you're not alone.

-The truth is these feelings are natural when you experience such a dramatic loss.
-But, the good news is these feelings are not permanent.
+These feelings are natural after a dramatic loss.
+The good news is that they are not permanent.
 Instead, they are a temporary and natural part of the grieving process.

-Give yourself permission to write down memories when they pop into your mind.
+Pet Loss ~ Memories for Life Tip: Give yourself permission to write down memories when they come to mind.

-Here's what I want you to remember.
-Your memories are alive within you.
-They will never die.
+I want you to remember that your memories are alive within you and will never die.

 Here's an exercise I have families practice that makes a world of difference.
-First, have a notebook and pen in a few places strategically placed in your house.
+First, strategically place a notebook and pen in several places in your house.
 Then, ask God to uncover and recover the precious memories you shared with your beloved and write them down in shorthand.

-Sometimes it can feel overwhelming to think about writing things down at this stage of your grief journey.
-I suggest you make bullet points for your memories, so you do not feel overwhelmed.
-Jot down just a few lines and then move on.
+Sometimes, writing things down at this stage of your grief journey can feel overwhelming.
+I suggest you make bullet points for your memories so you do not feel overwhelmed.
+Jot down just a few lines, and then move on.

-Over time you will see the memories that are resurfacing are priceless.
-Trust God is working on healing your heart while He restores your cognitive health and wellbeing.
+Over time, you will see that the resurfacing memories are priceless.
+Trust that God is working on healing your heart while He restores your cognitive health and well-being.

 My friend, you are not alone!
-Just know fellow pet parents are experiencing the same thoughts and feelings as you are...and doing this exercise right now will pay off tremendously throughout the years ahead.
+Just know that fellow pet parents are experiencing the same thoughts and feelings as you are, and doing this exercise right now will pay off tremendously throughout the years ahead.
+You have memories for life through pet loss, grief, and your healing journey.

-If you would like some extra support and guidance, I'm here for you.
+If you need extra support and guidance, I'm here to help.
 I'm only a phone call or click away.

 From my heart to yours,